bardiaHSZD/ComputerVision/README.md

-# Visual Effects
+# Computer Vision and VFX
-This repository demonstrates AI applications for Visual Effects and Games.
+This repository demonstrates AI Computer Vision applications in Visual Effects and Games.